- Name: ATYLA

 - Number of trainees: 15

 - Berth types: Bunks, Hammocks

 - Showers: Yes

 - Other language(s) spoken on board: Czech, Dutch, French, Hungarian, Italian, Lithuanian, Polish, Spanish

 Tall ship races and regattas

-For more details about Atyla’s schedule and prices for the Rendez-Vous 2017 Tall Ships Regatta, click below to download a leaflet.
+For more details about Moosk’s schedule and prices for the Tall Ships Races 2017, click below to download a leaflet.